codehxj/SSFormer/README.md

 # SSFormer
-## This official implementation of "Learning the degradation distribution for medical image superresolution via sparse swin transformer".
+##  This is an official implementation of "Learning the degradation distribution for medical image superresolution via sparse swin transformer".

 # Introduction